Leeds England, UK Travel Guide

 Edinburgh, Manchester, Liverpool, or London are easily reachable by direct train from Leeds, offering contrasting urban experiences.

-A walk to the top reveals an unique limestone pavement, presenting breathtaking views.
+A take a walk to the top reveals an unique limestone pavement, presenting breathtaking views.

 Located within the breathtaking landscape of the Yorkshire Dales National Park.